Christian views on the Old Covenant: Eastern Orthodox

-In Orthodox Christianity, the Old Testament remains a "closed book" by many.
+According to Fr.
+Lawrence Farley, "The Old Testament remains for most Orthodox a closed book, as if the Bible began not with Genesis, but with the Gospel of Matthew."
 The Orthodox Church is thought to read the Old Testament in an allegorical and typological sense.

 For one example, in Psalm 137, a blessing is pronounced on anyone who takes revenge upon the enemies of Israel by "dashing their infants against the rocks", but here is the new meaning of that passage "the infants are those troublesome sinful thoughts, the early beginnings and promptings of evil; one subdues them by striking them against the firm and solid strength of truth".

 The Old Testament is affirmed in its new meaning.

-Classical Protestant Views
+Classical Protestant views

 Lutheran

 Law and Grace (c.
 1529), by Lucas Cranach the Elder, a Lutheran.
 The left side of the tree illustrates law, while the right side illustrates grace.

 The Lutheran Churches divide Mosaic Law into three components: the (1) moral law, (2) civil law, (3) ceremonial law.
 While the civil law was applicable to the theocracy of Israel and the ceremonial law was applicable until the arrival of Jesus, the moral law as contained in the Ten Commandments remains in force today for Christians.

 Article V of the Formula of Concord (1577) of the Lutheran Church declares:

 We believe, teach, and confess that the distinction between the Law and the Gospel is to be maintained in the Church with great diligence as an especially brilliant light, by which, according to the admonition of St. Paul, the Word of God is rightly divided.

 The distinction between Law and Gospel is that Law demands obedience to God's will, while gospel refers to the promise of forgiveness of sins in the light of the person and work of Jesus Christ.
 Between 1580 and 1713 (considered the age of Lutheran Orthodoxy) this principle was considered of fundamental importance by Lutheran theologians.

 The foundation of evangelical Lutheran biblical exegesis and exposition is contained in the Apology of the Augsburg Confession (Article 4) (1531):

 All Scripture ought to be distributed into these two principal topics, the Law and the promises.
 For in some places it presents the Law, and in others the promise concerning Christ, namely, either when [in the Old Testament] it promises that Christ will come, and offers, for His sake, the remission of sins justification, and life eternal, or when, in the Gospel [in the New Testament], Christ Himself, since He has appeared, promises the remission of sins, justification, and life eternal.

 Lutherans, quoting Colossians 2 and Romans 14, believe that circumcision and the other Old Testament ceremonial laws no longer apply to Christians.